bit-bots/bitbots_main/bitbots_misc/bitbots_docs/docs/manual/testing/testing.rst

 1. Each package has to be tested on its own
     1. compiles
     2. starts
-    3. using visualization
-    4. using simulation
+    3. using simulation
-    5. on the real robot
+    4. on the real robot
 2. test packages pairwise
 3. test the complete stack (integration)